SOFTS-Raw sugar prices slip after setting six-year high

 SUGAR

-* The run-up has been fuelled by tight supplies driven partly by sentiment that lower-than-expected production in India is likely to curb exports from the world's second-largest sugar exporter.
+* The run-up has been fuelled by tight supplies and partly by suggestions that lower than expected production in India is likely to curb exports from the world's second-largest sugar exporter.

 * "Some of India’s mills, especially in Maharashtra, closing early continues to see the market worry about near‑term supply," Commonwealth Bank of Australia analyst Tobin Gorey said in a note.